 A.) I like internet promo about the same as I liked doing promo before the internet.
 I like doing the parts I like, and I ignore the rest.
 A person can go crazy otherwise.

 Q.) What are you working on now?

 A.) I’m working on two projects: one is book four in the Hinky Chicago universe, called The Hinky Genie Lamp; and a new series set in the same universe, which is also the universe of my Slacker Demons series, called Coed Demon Sluts.

 Q.) What should we watch for next from you?

-A.) The last Slacker Demons book, Gods Just Wanna Have Fun, will emerge from Musa in the autumn of 2013.
+A.) The last Slacker Demons book, Walking on Sunshine, is scheduled for 2015.
 But around the same time, the entire Hinky Chicago series will release, including an all-new Jewel-Randy-Clay adventure, The Hinky Genie Lamp.
 All the books have been edited a bit, so if you have copies of the old Random House releases, you may be amused to see some changes!